-“This can’t be happening, I thought I knew this, I don’t understand what went wrong, how will I ever pass, I can’t believe I’ve wasted all this time…”
+“This can’t be happening, I thought I knew this, I don’t understand what went wrong, how will I ever pass.
+I can’t believe I’ve wasted all this time…”

-A recent study by U.C.L.A psychologist Elizabeth Ligon Bjork found that pretesting raised performance on the final exam by an average of ten percent.
-But failing a practice exam can bring feeling of defeat and doubt.
-If you can’t get it right on the practice exam, surely you’ll freeze come exam day, right?
+A study by UCLA psychologist Elizabeth Ligon Bjork found that pretesting raised performance on the final exam by ten percent.
+But failing a practice exam can bring feelings of defeat and doubt.
+So if you can’t get it right on the practice exam, surely you’ll freeze come exam day?
 Not according to the psychologists.

-This finding is especially true of multiple choice exams where answering incorrectly readies our minds for what could come up on exam day.
+This finding is especially true of multiple-choice exams where answering incorrectly readies our minds for what could come up on exam day.

-Psychologists found that traditional means of study, (read, memorize, recall, repeat), tricks our brains into a false sense of security.
+Psychologists found that traditional means of study (read, memorize, recall, repeat) tricks our brains into a false sense of security.

 We believe that because concepts and ideas make sense today, they will continue to make sense to us in the future.
 But passive studying does not always commit the concepts to memory.

-We believe we will recall the ideas, but on exam day we fail because instead of developing an understanding of the subject, we simply tried to memorize it.
+We believe we will recall the ideas, but on exam day, we fail.
+Because instead of developing an understanding of the subject, we simply tried to memorize it.

-So in reality, the failed practice exam isn’t a sign that you need to study more.
-In fact, by pretesting yourself, you are reorganizing the test information in your brain in a way that studying alone cannot: you have learned to “fail forward.”
+So, in reality, a failed practice exam isn’t a sign that you need to study more.
+In fact, by pretesting, you are reorganizing the test information in your brain in a way that studying alone cannot.
+You have learned to “fail forward.”

-Hopefully, this is a review for you and you’ve already been studying.
+Hopefully, this is a review for you, and you’ve already been studying.
 Now is the time to put some of your knowledge to the test and see how you fare.

 Listen to an excerpt from one of our NCIDQ Office Hours Sessions with Qpractice member Ariane, who shared what worked and what was a waste of time.

-Well, I thought that I only wanted to take the exams once and so I used every resource that I could find to help me study, be that Qpractice and asking questions on LinkedIn, asking questions of Lisa and Donna when I didn’t understand something.
+Well, I thought that I only wanted to take the exams once, and so I used every resource that I could find to help me study, be that Qpractice and asking questions on LinkedIn, asking questions of Lisa and Donna when I didn’t understand something.

-But I also had a local study group and we were designers from different firms and we would get together once a week and review practice questions that we had agreed upon ahead of time.
-So we all took the same practice questions, mostly from the Ballast book that we did ahead of time, and then I also did the practice exams from both Qpractice and the ones that NCIDQ has available through Prometric.
+But I also had a local study group, and we were designers from different firms.
+And we would get together once a week and review practice questions that we had agreed upon ahead of time.
+So we all took the same practice questions, mostly from the Ballast book that we did ahead of time.
+Then I also did the practice exams from both Qpractice and the ones that NCIDQ has available through Prometric.

 I would say one of my biggest time wasters when studying was memorization.Ariane Laxo

 I think that the Qpractice exams were probably the best study tool available because you can take them over and over.
 They’re the same length.
-My scores on average were a very good indicator of my scores on the actual exam.
+My scores, on average, were a very good indicator of my scores on the actual exam.
 So I think I took each of them three times, and the first time I got like 60% right, and it was a throw my hands up in the air moment like, “I’m going to fail this.”

-So that was really, really helpful to go through those, and not just to take them, but then to review the ones that I got right that I wasn’t sure about and see what I’d selected and why it was right.
-And then the ones that I got wrong I would look up and it would help me remember because just taking them and then seeing your score and then trying it again you don’t really learn that information, so you have to really go back and see what you got right, what you got wrong, look at the information that you have in your scores and then look anything up that is still unclear to you.
+So that was really, really helpful to go through those, and not just to take them.
+But then to review the ones that I got right that I wasn’t sure about and see what I’d selected and why it was right.
+And then the ones that I got wrong, I would look up.
+It would help me remember because just taking them and then seeing your score and then trying it again.
+You don’t really learn that information, so you have to really go back and see what you got right, what you got wrong, look at the information that you have in your scores and then look anything up that is still unclear to you.